Dr. Charles Bolyard

 Ph.D.
 Indiana University, Bloomington

 Professor Bolyard specializes in the study of Medieval Philosophy, with particular emphasis on the epistemological and metaphysical issues debated therein.
 His work to date has focused on the fate of skepticism during the middle ages, ranging from Augustine’s seemingly decisive refutation of it in the patristic period, to its re-emergence as a live philosophical possibility during the scholasticism of the high middle ages (as seen, e.g., in Henry of Ghent, John Duns Scotus, and Peter Auriol).
 Professor Bolyard also investigates the interplay between Medieval Philosophy and the philosophy of the Ancient Greek, Hellenistic, and Early Modern periods.
+He was a recipient of a Fulbright Core Scholar Award for study in Cyprus in 2013.

 Later Medieval Metaphysics: Ontology, Language, and Logic, co-edited with Rondo Keele.
 (Fordham University Press, 2013).